 The homepage is usually the start of the customer journey on any ecommerce website.
 So make sure that it bangs on your customers from the very first moment.

 - Display: There are endless styles for eCommerce sites, so it’s impossible to stick and follow display rules.
 But you should test if elements such as font type and size, colors, icon styles, etc., are functional.

 - Banner: Normally, there are hero images or banners at the top of the homepage.

 In the banner, the tester must test:

-- Buttons: Do buttons’ colors change on being hovered or clicked?
+- Buttons: Do buttons’ colors change when a customer clicks or hovers it?
 What will happen when each button is clicked?
-Is it taking to the right page or right deal?
+Is it taking to the right page or the right deal?

 Check out Top 7 Magento 2 Banner Slider Extensions

 There are two types of category pages, including the landing page and listing page.

 - Landing page: this page will show you an overview of any category.
 Some customarily displayed fields on this page, such as category description, details, list of subcategories.

 The landing category page should be tested as the homepage in the images, display, buttons.